CommunityHoneyNetwork/chn-docs/docs/wordpot.md

 WORDPRESS_PORT=8080
 ```

-Build the container images for the Wordpot container:

-    $ docker-compose build

-When the images are built, start the honeypot with:
+Once you have saved your `docker-compose.yml` file, start the honeypot with:

     $ docker-compose up -d

+This command will download the pre-built image from hub.docker.com, and start your honeypot using this image.

 You can verify the honeypot is running with `docker-compose ps`